steveya/steveya.github.io/_posts/2024-09-16-short-rate-models-4.md

 This condition balances the need to maintain particle diversity with the computational cost of frequent resampling.

 When resampling is triggered, we use a method called systematic resampling.
-This method is efficient and ensures that particles with higher weights are more likely to be selected.
-Here's how it works:
+This efficient method ensures that particles with higher weights are more likely to be selected.
+It is implemented as follows:

 1. Compute the cumulative sum of weights.
 2. Generate a random starting point $$u_0 \sim U(0, \frac{1}{N})$$.